 Tough and industrial materials such as copper, iron and stainless steel are great for taps, metal work and highlights.
 Masculine bathrooms want to avoid the overly ornate, but metal accents can be used to add an antique quality for even more sophistication.

 A masculine bathroom can really make a statement, transforming the space into something grand.
 You can give it a more modern feel or keep it classic and vintage.

-Keep it simple
+3. Keep it simple

 Sometimes, less is more.
 A budget remodel means that you may not be able to get everything that you want in the design.
 Consider keeping it as simple as possible by selecting the elements that will make the biggest statement and have the greatest impact.
-If you stick with white walls, then simply put your money towards dark tiles and a handsome vanity.
+If you stick with white walls, simply put your money towards dark tiles and a handsome vanity.

 Even if you are working within a small budget, you can make some big changes that will allow you to remodel the room and achieve a design that you will love.
 Bathroom design is ultimately influenced by individual tastes.
-While masculine bathrooms can incorporate any of these common elements, the important thing is to be true to yourself and transform the space into the luxury bathing haven you desire.
+Whilst masculine bathrooms can incorporate any of these common elements, the important thing is to be true to yourself and transform the space into the luxury bathing haven you desire.

 4. Add nature

 Nature, for anyone, adds an element of calm and peace to a bathroom.
 Dried flowers or leaves can add a more rustic appeal to a masculine wetroom.
 Likewise, succulents and plants that thrive in humidity perfectly complement wooden and earthy tones too, giving the bathroom a more refined appearance.

 On the other hand, plants like a Swiss Cheese plant can make a wetroom seem like a more calming space, as well as being relatively low maintenance.
 If you’ve got limited to no sunlight, artificial plants can add a lot of visual variances to any space.
 Plants are a fantastic complement to any wetroom and they can improve the air quality in some cases!